kennethezee/kennethezee/README.md

 **Overview**
 • Designed and maintained centralized dashboard systems to provide a friendly user interface for student activities, clubs, service times, and assignment monitoring.
-Implemented data storage techniques and database optimization using NoSQL systems to efficiently store and retrieve user data resulting in faster accessing times for in-app functions.
+Implemented data storage techniques and database optimization using NoSQL systems to efficiently store and retrieve user data resulting in faster accessing times for in-app functions. <br>
-• Led comprehensive data collection, processing, and analysis for university’s digital platform serving 1,000+ users, implementing advanced analytics tracking using Firebase Analytics and Google Analytics allowing in timely distribution of app packages.
+• Led comprehensive data collection, processing, and analysis for university’s digital platform serving 1,000+ users, implementing advanced analytics tracking using Firebase Analytics and Google Analytics allowing in timely distribution of app packages.<br>
-• Collaborated and with a cross-functional engineering team of 5 members to define critical data measurements, analyze system performance metrics, and develop effective in-app features for faculty and students resulting in a 25% in app traffic per school year.
+• Collaborated and with a cross-functional engineering team of 5 members to define critical data measurements, analyze system performance metrics, and develop effective in-app features for faculty and students resulting in a 25% in app traffic per school year. <br>
 • Presented technical findings and process improvement opportunities in bi-weekly meetings with faculty leadership to drive strategic decision-making and organizational performance evaluation resulting in effective and consistent shipment of new features.